Comfy 1 Sectionals, in Custom Sizes, p. 3

 The word gets around.
 You may notice similarities between some of these pictures.
 It started with an architect and his wife who bought our furniture for their own home (below).
 Years later, an Ohio couple buying a house plan found out about us from the architect (their sectional is shown on the previous page).
 And later a Maine couple likewise (above).
 (Needless to say, it's important to us to make sure that every customer is pleased with his or her order.)

 Ten years of use plus sun exposure would normally mean that an old sectional sofa would be going to the ever-growing landfills, if it hadn't long since gone there.
 In addition to the big expense of buying a replacement, a major effort could be needed to find a sectional that fits this space.
 But in the case of furniture made by us, arranging for a good-as-new sectional, sofa or chair is comparatively easy and economical.
 Following our standard routine, all that our customers had to do to renew this sectional was to request fabric swatches that would satisfy their new color scheme as well as their fiber content preferences, then order a new set of covers, and later change the covers.
-(A complete set of covers for a sectional as shown here, including shipping, is $901 in the fabric shown in Jan.
-2008, and would be that much or less in thousands of other quality fabrics; obviously, some fabrics would be higher.)
+(A complete set of covers for a sectional as shown here, including shipping, was $901 in the fabric shown in Jan.
+2008, and would have been that much or less in thousands of other quality fabrics; obviously, some fabrics would be higher.)
 All of our cushion covers are zippered, but it requires some effort to change them since we intentionally make them a tight fit, unless the customer requests a looser fit.
 Replacement arm covers on current models can just be slipped onto the padded forms and secured with hook-and-loop (velcro-type) fasteners.
 If the back of the frame is exposed, re-covering that would usually require unbolting the back, wrapping new fabric around it, and stapling at the inside edges, but in most cases not even that is necessary.

 The back cushions shown here had an earlier version of our "puffy" filling option.
 Such pillowy cushions might settle with use, but they are easy to plump up.
 Also, our current version of this filling option has narrow vertical blocks of foam inside that provide resistance to settling.